Grantto/debian_ocserv_tennfy/README.md

 bash debian_ocserv_tennfy.sh

-Notes
+# Use method

+server ip:   your vps ip + 999

+#Notes

-During the installation, it will require you input the username and password
+1. During the installation, it will require you input the username and password

-This script supports router tables
+2. This script supports router tables